brianr482/zemoga-ui-test/README.md

 ## Other
 I loaded the fonts locally because there are some cases we need to use a font that is not hosted on Google servers, so we could need to host it on our own server

+**Note**: I used a live server that compiled my sass files into a css file.
+So that's the reason you're going to find a global css files in the styles